Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Introduction

-To further enhance the efficiency and effectiveness of model adaptation, we employ \textbf{Active Learning (AL)} techniques.
+We employ \textbf{Active Learning (AL)} techniques further to enhance the efficiency and effectiveness of model adaptation.
 AL leverages epistemic uncertainty to select the most informative data points from an unlabeled dataset for labeling, thereby improving model performance with fewer training instances.
 Common types of AL include Deep Bayesian Active Learning (DBAL) \cite{gal2017deep, houlsby2011bayesian} and Adversarial Active Learning (AAL) \cite{ducoffe2018adversarial}.
-AAL selects examples likely to be misclassified by the current model, refining it iteratively by challenging it with difficult cases to enhance robustness.
-The core-set approach (CSA) \cite{sener2017active} is also related, as it selects a subset of training data to ensure a model trained on this subset performs comparably to one trained on the full dataset, addressing scalability and efficiency.
+AAL selects examples likely to be misclassified by the current model, refining it iteratively by challenging it with complex cases to enhance robustness.
+The core-set approach (CSA) \cite{sener2017active} is also related, as it selects a subset of the training data to ensure that a model trained on this subset performs comparably to one trained on the entire dataset, thereby addressing scalability and efficiency.
 A critical component of AL is the \textbf{acquisition function (AF)}, which determines the most informative samples from an unlabeled dataset for labeling.
 Key AFs include uncertainty sampling (US) \cite{liu2023understanding}, Bayesian Active Learning by Disagreement (BALD) \cite{gal2017deep}, and BatchBALD \cite{kirsch2019batchbald}.
 US targets data points with the highest model uncertainty.
 BALD maximizes the mutual information between model parameters and predictions.
 BatchBALD is an extension of BALD that selects multiple samples simultaneously but may choose redundant points.
 US is the least computationally expensive, making it ideal for efficient data labeling.

-In this work, we leverage and combine DBAL, AAL, US, and CSA in the following way (in order): First, we integrate the CSA by leveraging smaller training subsets ($\sim 45\%$ smaller than the full available training sets).
-Second, we use DBAL with MC-Dropout, to apply dropout during training and inference to estimate Bayesian posterior distribution.
+In this work, we leverage and combine DBAL, AAL, US, and CSA in the following way (in order): First, we integrate the CSA by leveraging smaller training subsets ($\sim 45\%$ smaller than the entire available training sets).
+Second, we utilize DBAL with MC-Dropout to apply dropout during both training and inference, thereby estimating the Bayesian posterior distribution.
 This allows us to practically and efficiently estimate EU in the models used \cite{gal2017deep} (see section \ref{epistemicu} for more details).
-Third, we use the estimated EU and integrate the idea of AAL by using the US acquisition function.
+Third, we use the estimated EU and integrate the idea of AAL using the US acquisition function.